rappasoft/laravel-livewire-tables/README.md

 You have a couple option on exporting information.
 By default, if not defined at all, all columns will be exported.

-If you have a column that you want visible to the UI, but not to the export, you can chain on `->excludeFromExport()`
+If you have a column that you want visible to the UI, but not to the export, you can chain on `excludeFromExport()`

-If you have a column that you want visible to the export, but not to the UI, you can chain on `->exportOnly()`
+If you have a column that you want visible to the export, but not to the UI, you can chain on `exportOnly()`

 #### Formatting column data for export

 By default, the export will attempt to render the information just as it is shown to the UI.
 For a normal column based attribute this is fine, but when exporting formatted columns that output a view or HTML, it will attempt to strip the HTML out.

-Instead, you have available to you the `->exportFormat()` method on your column, to define how you want this column to be formatted when outputted to the file.
+Instead, you have available to you the `exportFormat()` method on your column, to define how you want this column to be formatted when outputted to the file.

 So you can have a column that you want both available to the UI and the export, and format them differently based on where it is being outputted.